evilnick/plakar.io/content/integrations/data/rclone/index.md

 ## Overview

-The **Plakar Rclone integration** enables seamless backup and restoration of **a cloud service provided by rclone** to and from a [Kloset repository](/posts/2025-04-29/kloset-the-immutable-data-store/).
+**Rclone** is a command line program to manage files on **cloud storage**.
+The Plakar Rclone integration enables seamless backup and restoration of a cloud service provided by Rclone to and from a [Kloset repository](/posts/2025-04-29/kloset-the-immutable-data-store/).

 > **Why use Rclone with Plakar?**
 >
 > Rclone is here to simplify the connection between Plakar and your cloud storage.
-It allows you to back up and restore data from various cloud providers like Google Drive, Google Photos, OneDrive, Dropbox, and more, directly to your Kloset repository.
+It allows you to back up and restore data from various cloud providers like Google Drive, Google Photos, OneDrive, Dropbox, Amazon S3, Box, Mega, pCloud, WebDAV, and many more — directly to your Kloset repository.
+> Please note that Plakar currently supports only a subset of the cloud services supported by Rclone.
+See the **Q&A** section below for the list of providers currently supported.

 ## Configuration

 ### Temporary Requirement

-*The Rclone connector is on actually on test.
-So the config setup is temporary*
+*The Rclone connector is actually in test.
+So the config setup is temporary.*

 The Rclone integration requires you to have **Rclone** installed on your system.
 You can install it by following the instructions on the [Rclone installation page](https://rclone.org/install/).

 ### Temporary Configuration

-To Create a new Rclone remote configuration, you need to create a rclone conf, to do so run the following command:
+To create a new Rclone remote configuration, you need to create an Rclone conf.
+To do so, run the following command:

 ```bash
 $ rclone config
 ```

 And follow the prompts to create a new remote configuration.
-For the moment plakar only supports `google drive`, `opendrive`, `iclouddrive` and `onedrive` as remote configurations.
+For the moment Plakar only supports `google drive`, `opendrive`, `iclouddrive`, and `onedrive` as remote configurations.

 Once you have created the remote configuration, you will find it in the `~/.config/rclone/rclone.conf` file.